ruanyl/vim-gh-line/README.md

 For example say you are working on the [`bash`](http://git.savannah.gnu.org/cgit/bash.git/) source code.
 The `origin` of your local repo is `https://git.savannah.gnu.org/git/bash.git`.
-And the CGit front end url for a line link looks like `http://git.savannah.gnu.org/cgit/bash.git/tree/Makefile.in?id=64447609994bfddeef1061948022c074093e9a9f#n12`.
+And the Cgit front end url for a line link looks like `http://git.savannah.gnu.org/cgit/bash.git/tree/Makefile.in?id=64447609994bfddeef1061948022c074093e9a9f#n12`.